 Articles: Mediation: A Culture of Its Own, Vermont Bar Journal, Fall 2010

-Fees: $320 per hour.
+Fees: $380 per hour effective July 1, 2022.
 One-half regular rate for travel time.
 Mileage charged at IRS rates.